ciernialab/MicrogliaMorphologyR/README.md

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-## Soft clustering using Fuzzy K-means
+## K-means clustering on PCs

 After performing dimensionality reduction, we can use our PCs as input for downstream clustering methods.
-Here, we use fuzzy k-means, a ‘soft’ clustering method that is similar in concept and algorithm to k-means clustering, which partitions data points within a given dataset into defined numbers of clusters based on their proximity to the nearest cluster’s centroid.
-In fuzzy k-means, data points are not exclusively assigned to just one cluster, but rather given membership scores to all clusters.
-This allows for additional characterization of high-scoring cells within each cluster (i.e., quintessential ‘rod-like’, ‘ameboid’, ‘hypertrophic’, or ‘ramified’ cells), cells with more ambiguous identities (e.g., a cell that is 5% rod-like, 5% ameboid, 45% hypertrophic, and 45% ramified), and other cases that the user might be interested in which might be informative for their specific dataset.
+In this tutorial, we cluster our cells into morphological classes using k-means clustering, which partitions data points within a given dataset into defined numbers of clusters based on their proximity to the nearest cluster’s centroid.
+We provide an example at the end of the Github to depict a use case for fuzzy k-means clustering, a soft clustering approach and another option which allows for extended analyses such as characterization of the ‘most’ ameboid, hypertrophic, rod-like, or ramified cells or characterization of cells with more ambiguous identities that lie between these morphological states. (see ‘Fuzzy K-means clustering’ section at the end of Github for more details about the method) Because our toolset is highly flexible, it can also be integrated with other clustering approaches such as hierarchical clustering or gaussian mixture models.
-Fuzzy k-means also assigns a final hard cluster assignment based on the class with the highest membership score, so you can also use these final assignments as your input for downstream analysis.

 ### prepare data for clustering